A Survey on Agentic Security: Applications, Threats and Defenses: Threats to Agentic Systems

 \subsubsection{Red-Teaming Attacks}

-\citet{perez2022redteaminglanguagemodels} first showed that is is possible to use one LLM to automatically generate test-cases that uncovered harmful behaviors like offensive content and data leakage in a target model. \citet{ge2023martimprovingllmsafety} elevated this to an multi-round iterative setting. \citet{he-etal-2025-red} develop a directed greybox fuzzing framework designed specifically for detecting taint-style vulnerabilities (such as code injection) in LLM agents. \citet{Liu2025MakeAgentDefeatAgent} introduce the "Agent-in-the-Middle" attack, where an adversarial agent red-teams a system by intercepting and manipulating inter-agent communications. \citet{zhang2025searchingprivacyrisksllm} present a search-based framework that simulates multi-turn interactions where an LLM optimizer adversarially co-evolves the strategies of both attacking and defending agents to discover emergent risks.
+\citet{perez2022redteaminglanguagemodels} first showed that it is possible to use one LLM to automatically generate test cases that uncover harmful behaviors like offensive content and data leakage in a target model. \citet{ge2023martimprovingllmsafety} elevate this to a multi-round iterative setting in which an adversarial LLM and a target LLM are trained against each other. \citet{he-etal-2025-red} introduce the Agent-in-the-Middle (AiTM) attack, where an LLM-powered adversarial agent intercepts and manipulates inter-agent messages, exceeding 70\% ASR in most multi-agent configurations, reaching up to 98.5\% on chain communication structures, and compromising real-world systems such as MetaGPT at 100\% ASR. \citet{zhang2025searchingprivacyrisksllm} present a search-based framework in which an LLM optimizer adversarially co-evolves attacking and defending agents, escalating from direct requests to multi-turn impersonation and consent forgery and reaching 76\% leak velocity against basic defenses. \cite{rahman2025xteaming} coordinate planner, attacker, verifier, and prompt-optimizer agents to spread harmful intent across turns, reaching 96.2\% ASR against Claude 3.7 Sonnet.